Beverly Hills Cop II: Plot

+Axel learns from Dent's accountant Sidney Bernstein that Dent and Karla are planning to leave the country to Costa Rica, while Bogomil's daughter Jan discovers that Dent's companies are financially struggling and he has allowed the insurance to lapse on all of them except for his racetrack, Empyrean Fields.
+Deciphering the "D" letter, Axel learns that it is signed Carlos and realizes Dent is framing Cain for the crimes.
+Karla and her men rob the race track and kill Cain.
+Lutz publicly announces that the Alphabet Crimes have been solved, but Axel notices red mud at the stables, identical to traces he found on Bogomil's running shoes.
+This leads him, Taggart, and Rosewood to Dent's oil field, where Dent is using the $10 million raised from his crimes to purchase weapons from arms dealer Nikos Thomopolis.

-The trio arrive but are unable to prevent the robbery and find Cain, shot by Karla, among those killed.
-While Lutz announces publicly that the Alphabet Crimes have been solved, Axel notices some red mud at the stables, which leads him, Taggart and Rosewood to Dent's oil field, where Dent is making his final arms deal with Thomopolis.
-The three get into a shootout with everyone involved in the deal.
-Rosewood destroys one shipment with a rocket-propelled grenade as the truck is leaving the scene, while Axel destroys another truck shipment with grenades.
-Dent confronts Axel in the warehouse, but Axel gets distracted by one of Dent's henchmen on the roof above him and Dent gets away.
-Dent then crashes through the wall in his car and Axel shoots Dent through the windshield.
+Axel, Rosewood, and Taggart get into a shootout and manage to destroy the trucks carrying the shipments with explosives.
+Dent confronts Axel in the warehouse, but Axel gets distracted by one of Dent's henchmen on the roof above him so Dent gets away.
+Dent then crashes through the wall with his car and Axel kills him by shooting him through the windshield.
 The car hits Axel and goes down a hill, erupting in flames.
-Karla appears and is about to kill Axel, but Taggart comes to the rescue in time to save Axel and shoots her dead.
+Karla appears and is about to kill him but is shot dead by Taggart.

-Just as the last criminals are about to flee, the police arrive and arrest the remainder of Dent's goons and Thomopolis.
-Lutz and Mayor Egan come as well.
-Lutz is furious at Rosewood and Taggart for their insubordination and attempts to arrest Axel.
-However, both Taggart and Rosewood, frustrated, stand up to an infuriated Lutz and prove that Dent was the real Alphabet Bandit and the rest of the alphabet crimes were about the arms deal.
-They are also able to convince Mayor Egan of Lutz's incompetence, and the mayor fires Lutz for his abusive attitude towards his own men and for jeopardizing the investigation.
+Just as the last criminals are about to flee, the police backup arrive and apprehend Thomopolis and the remainder of Dent's gang.
+Lutz and Mayor Egan arrive as well; Lutz is furious at Rosewood and Taggart for their insubordination, but the pair stand up to him and prove that Dent was the real Alphabet Bandit and that his crimes were about the arms deal.
+They also convince Mayor Egan of Lutz's incompetence, prompting the mayor to fire Lutz for jeopardizing the investigation and his abusive attitude towards his officers.
+Mayor Egan also fires Lutz's assistant Biddle, for not speaking up against Lutz and thanks the trio for solving the case.

-Mayor Egan chooses Bogomil to replace Lutz as the new Police Chief.
-Axel returns to Detroit, but only after he is told off by Inspector Todd over the phone, after Egan called Todd to congratulate him on allowing Axel to assist them on this case.
+Following his recovery, Bogomil is chosen to become the new police chief.
+As Axel prepares to return to Detroit, Mayor Egan calls Axel's superior Inspector Todd to thank him for Axel's assistance, prompting Todd to chew him out over the phone and order him to return to Detroit for his real police job.